geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 Correct.
 Yeah, correct.
 Nothing is being run when it's actually doing the stuff.
-The only thing is the state has to be realized before you do that stuff so that there's actual real buffers that you can...
+The only thing is the state has to be realized before you do that stuff so that there's actual real buffers that you can..
 Yes.
 Yeah.

 ##### **Geohot** [[00:47:52](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2872)]